lundegaard/redux-extensible-store/README.md

 # redux-extensible-store

-Redux extension that allows you to dynamickly inject new reducers and sagas into you running application.
+Redux extension that allows you to dynamically inject new reducers and sagas into you running application.

 ## Why?

-If you are using dynamic imports or some kind of a code splitting then you probably need to register new reducers and sagas the time your JS chunk is loaded.
+If you are using dynamic imports or some kind of a code splitting then you probably need to register new reducers and sagas at the time your JS chunk is loaded.
 So what does this module provides?
 We call these ad-hoc loaded modules a widgets.

-* `createExtensibleStore` function that returns redux store that is able to dynamicly inject reducers and sagas
+* `createExtensibleStore` function that returns redux store that is able to dynamically inject reducers and sagas
 * `injectReducers` redux action that allows you to extend your existing store with new reducers
 * `injectSaga` redux action that allows you to run new saga, for example when your component mounts
 * `cancelSaga` redux action that allows you to cancel running saga, for example when you component unmounts